The-Known-Galaxy/archives/jedi/vehicle_schematics/tho_yor/tho_yor.md

 This temple housed the Je'daii Academy.
 Lastly, under the largest of the Tho Yor, the tower-temple of Akar Kesh, or Temple of Balance, was constructed.

 # Section 3

 The Tho Yor were present for the entirety of the Je'daii Order, but their purpose was not known until the end of the Order's life.
 After much meditation, two purposes were found for the Tho Yor.
 Firstly, it was discovered that the symbol on the sides of the Tho Yor could be used to breach the Chaos Wall of the Chasm, which housed the Kwa Holocron and an infinity gate.
 After finding the Kwa Holocron, the Tho Yor's second purpose was found; to serve as a weapon via channeling large amounts of the Force into them.
 This was found out at a critical time of the Order's life, as they were being attacked by the Infinite Empire.
 This second purpose was shown to a Je'daii wanderer named Tasha Ryo.
-From the infinity gate's Gatekeeper, A'nang had shown the Je’daii how to weaponize the Tho Yor, using them to destroy multiple Rakatan ships after the Infinite Empire attacked.
+From the infinity gate's Gatekeeper, A'nang had shown the Jeâ€™daii how to weaponize the Tho Yor, using them to destroy multiple Rakatan ships after the Infinite Empire attacked.